kawoou/Deli/README.md

     output: Sources/DeliFactory.swift
 ```

-You’ll have to make your targets `Shared`.
+You’ll have to make your scheme `Shared`.
 To do this `Manage Schemes` and check the `Shared` areas:

 ![shared-build-scheme](https://github.com/kawoou/Deli/raw/screenshot/shared-build-scheme.png)

+Alternatively, you can specify `target` instead of `scheme`.
+In this case, Deli will find the Build Target.

 Then build with the provided binaries.